The Love Hypothesis

 The Love Hypothesis is a romance novel by Ali Hazelwood, published September 14, 2021 by Berkley Books.
 Originally published online in 2018 as Head Over Feet, a Star Wars fan fiction work about the "Reylo" ship between Rey and Kylo Ren, the novel follows a Ph.D. candidate and a professor at Stanford University who pretend to be in a relationship.

 Background

 Originally published online in 2018 as Head over Feet, a Star Wars fan fiction work about the "Reylo" ship between Rey and Kylo Ren, the main characters were renamed Olive and Adam (the latter after Adam Driver) on the novel's physical publication, with all explicit Star Wars references cut, and the characters on the novel's cover illustration designed after Driver and Daisy Ridley.

 Synopsis

-The Love Hypothesis follows the main character Olive as she pretends to date her professor, Adam, to convince her friend Anh that her dating life is going well.
-Olive and Adam try to convince everyone around them they are in love.
-While convincing everyone, they forget that their feelings are supposed to be fake.
+The Love Hypothesis follows the main character graduate student Olive at Stanford University as she pretends to date biology professor Adam Carlsen to convince her friend Anh that her dating life is going well.
+While trying to convince everyone around them that they are in love, Olive and Adam forget that their feelings are supposed to be fake.